 You have been diagnosed with infective endocarditis (IE).
-This is an infection of the lining of the heart and/or of the heart valves.
-It happens when bacteria (germs) enter the bloodstream (bacteremia) and go to the heart.
-The germs then cause infection in the heart.
-The germs can enter your bloodstream in a number of ways.
+This is an infection of the lining of the heart or of the heart valves.
+It happens when bacteria enter the bloodstream and go to the heart.
+The bacteria then cause infection in the heart.
+The bacteria can enter your bloodstream in a number of ways.
 It may happen during a dental procedure.
 It can happen through a cut.
-Or the germs can come from an infection elsewhere in the body.
+Or the bacteria can come from an infection elsewhere in the body.
 Your infection was treated in the hospital with strong antibiotics through an IV.
 This sheet will help you take care of yourself at home.
+This is a very serious infection and can be life threatening if not properly managed and cared for.

-You may need to continue IV therapy for a few weeks at home.
+You may need to continue IV therapy for up to 6 weeks at home.
 You will be given more instructions before you leave the hospital.
 Make sure to ask any questions you have.
+Your healthcare team will determine how long you should be on antibiotics and how often you should have follow up testing.

 Take the antibiotics until they are all gone.
 Take them even if you feel better.
 They treat the infection and prevent it from returning.

-Do not drive until your doctor says it’s OK.
+Do not drive until your healthcare provider says it’s OK.

 Take good care of your teeth and mouth.
 Brush your teeth after meals.
 Floss as directed.